x509-hbs/draft-x509-shbs/draft-ietf-lamps-x509-shbs.md

     XMSSMT-HashSig-PublicKey ::= OCTET STRING

+[RFC8391] defines the raw octet string encoding of an HSS public key using the `xmssmt_public_key` structure.
 See [SP800208] and [RFC8391] for more information on the contents and format of an XMSS^MT public key.

 # Key Usage Bits